evilsocket/legba/docs/rest.md

+---
+title: legba REST API
+description: Programmatic interface for driving legba over HTTP.
+Start scans, query status, and consume results from any language or automation framework.
+---

 # REST API

 Legba has a REST API that can be activated by using the `--api address:port` command line argument.